leechingching/chingchinglee.com/app/_projects/textbooks_of_terrors.markdown

 layout: project
 type: "project"
 title: Textbooks of Terrors
+class: textbooks_of_terrors
 path: textbooks_of_terrors
 subtitle: An educational app development and design.tot
 featured_img: /assets/images/featured-icon_coalbanks.png
 description: The design and development of educational apps for mobile devices with children in a K-12 classroom.
 This app is unique because it integrates curricular task recall with an engaging adventure and story.
 It also gives a unique form of presenting the Coalbanks School to new students, parents, or teachers.
+learn: Learning how to be a team player and listen to my clients
 button_name: Demo Video
 live_demo: http://chingchinglee.com/myproject/coalbanks/